warrenday/cloud-capture-components/README.md

 POST https://api.cloudcapture.io/{source_name}/upload/sign?apiKey={api_key}
 ```

-You're api_key can be found at the cloud capture dashboard.
+Your api_key can be found at the cloud capture dashboard.